vasilakisfil/Introspected-REST/README.md

 request metadata very sparsely compared to actual data requests and given that the data responses will be much smaller than REST's equivelent responses (which would also hold all the necessary metadata), **it should lead to better performance in the long run**.
-We should also note that Introspected REST is not ideal for all architectural styles and there could be cases that REST becomes a better choice than Introspected REST.
+We should also note that Introspected REST is not ideal for all API designs and there could be cases that REST becomes a better choice than Introspected REST.
 Nevertheless, we feel that for most machine-to-machine communications Introspected REST is a better choice for all the advantages it offers and possible more performant than REST.